Protocol v1

 Protocol AdminControls global settings: creates hackathons, whitelists stakers, resolves outcomes.

-BuilderRegisters a project, pays a refundable deposit, and optionally self-stakes to signal conviction.
+BuilderRegisters a project, pays a refundable deposit, and self-stakes to signal conviction.

 StakerBacks one or more projects with USDC.
 Earns a share of the pool proportional to rank, stake, and timing.